realTristan/Mercury/README.md

 ## Getting the Data
 Download a bunch of data from the web

-## To-do
+## To-do Frontend
-- Build a caching system
+- Install Tailwind CSS
+- Style better
 - Build a login system with firebase
+- Have a menu for the user to delete their search history and to change their profile settings

+## To-do Backend
+- Build a caching system in the backend server
 - Store the users search history in a database
-- Have a menu for the user to delete their search history and to change their profile settings
-- Store the data from the web in a database
+- Store the web data in a database

 ## Stack 1
 - MongoDB, then Redis, then Cassandra, then ElasticSearch